+Students are expected to maintain virtuous and orderly conduct.
 Faculty and Staff will provide consistent expectations and give students opportunities to practice meeting those expectations.
 When a discipline issue occurs, the Faculty or Staff member will talk privately and compassionately with the student.
 The Faculty or Staff member will guide the student through the steps of repentance, forgiveness, and restoration.
 Discipline issues will be documented in FACTS Family Portal with a demerit, and students may be given consequences.
 Demerits are used as a method of tracking repetitive behaviors.
 Faculty and Staff will communicate regularly with parents about all behavior concerns.

 Students will be sent to the Administrative Office for repetitive behaviors or more serious offenses.
 An Administrator will talk with the student and guide them through the steps of repentance, forgiveness, and restoration.
 The visit with the Administrator provides a time for one-on-one discipleship and should be viewed as a valuable time of shaping and training the hearts of students.
 When a student is sent to the Office, parents will be contacted and apprised of the details of the visit.
-Possible consequences may include, but are not limited to, lunch detention, restitution, building and grounds clean-up duties, written assignments, parental attendance in the classroom during school day, service hours, or suspension.
-Disciplinary suspensions are documented as an unexcused absence and students will not receive credit for missed assignments.
-The teacher will notify the student if the missed assignments must be completed (for zero credit) in order to understand the upcoming academic material.
+Possible consequences may include, but are not limited to, lunch detention, restitution, building and grounds clean-up duties, written assignments, parental attendance in classroom during school day, service hours, or suspension.
 The ultimate goal of discipline and discipleship at BCS is heart transformation.

 Egregious misconduct, whether in school, out of school, or online, is subject to school discipline.
-BCS students who engage in repetitive misconduct; sexual immorality; violence; threats; bullying; illegal drug use or possession; use of alcohol, cigarettes, vapes, and juuls; criminal acts; vandalism; harmful electronic communication; or any act in clear contradiction to scriptural commands may be required to meet together with their parents, the Principal, and the Head of School to determine the appropriate course of disciplinary action and may result in expulsion from the school.
+BCS students who engage in repetitive misconduct; sexual immorality; violence; threats; bullying; illegal drug use or possession; use of alcohol, cigarettes, vapes, and juuls; criminal acts; vandalism; harmful electronic communication; or any act in clear contradiction to scriptural commands may be required to meet together with their parents, the Principal, and the Head of School to determine the appropriate course of disciplinary action.
+Consequences for serious misconduct may include but are not limited to detention, written assignments, service hours, suspension, or immediate and permanent dismissal from the school.